expectedparrot/edsl/docs/index.rst

 EDSL Docs
 =========

-This page contains documentation for the Expected Parrot Domain-Specific Language (EDSL) package.
+This page contains documentation for the Expected Parrot Domain-Specific Language (EDSL) library, an open-source Python package for conducting AI-powered research.

 .. toctree::
    :maxdepth: 2